The Excel FVSchedule function calculates the Future Value of an investment with a variable interest rate.

 An array of values that provides the schedule of interest rates to be applied to the principal.If provided as a range of cells, these may contain numeric values or be empty (empty cells denote a zero interest rate).

 In cell B1 of the spreadsheet below, the Excel Fvschedule function is used to calculate the future value of an investment of $10,000, over 5 years.
 The investment earns interest of 5% during the first two years and 3.5% during the 3rd, 4th and 5th years.

 Further details and examples of the Excel Fvschedule function are provided on the Microsoft Office website.

-If you get an error from the Excel Fvschedule Function, this is most likely to be one of the following:
+If you get an error from the Excel Fvschedule Function, this is likely to be the #VALUE! error: